ftaskoski123/filip-taskoski/README.md

 # Hi there, I'm Filip Taskoski ! 👋
 I'm a passionate and motivated computer science student based in Skopje, currently pursuing my degree at the Faculty of Computer Science and Engineering.
-I have a strong affinity for web development, particularly in the realms of JavaScript, TypeScript, and Vue.js.
+I have a strong affinity for full stack development, particularly in the realms of .NET, JavaScript, and TypeScript.
 Here's a bit more about me:

 - 🎓 I'm a 21-year-old undergraduate student.
 - 💻 My primary programming languages are JavaScript and TypeScript.